 Henry Aaron's parents had moved south from Selma, drawn by work in the shipyards during World War II.
 So many blacks came here that Davis Avenue -- named for Jefferson Davis -- became known as Little Harlem.

-You think that is incongruous?
+is incongruous?
 Try this.
 Grip a bat as a right-hander -- but with your left hand on top.
 That is how the man who would hit 755 home runs in 23 major league seasons gripped his bat when, as an utterly uncoached 17-year-old, he signed his first professional contract, with the Indianapolis Clowns of the Negro Leagues, who recognized an uncut diamond.

 When he boarded the train to his future, he had $2 in his pocket.
 He had never had his own bed, and with the Clowns often slept six nights a week in a bus.
 He remembers sitting with teammates in a Washington restaurant ``hearing them break all the plates in the kitchen after we were finished eating.''